jainrishabhk16/devops_test_task/README.md

 - Creating a `Dockerfile` will allow us to build the docker image for the application.
 We will be using the .env file to pass on the environment variables to build images for different environments.

 ### Terraform
-- We will be creating terraform modules to deploy services on AWS.
+- We are creating terraform modules to deploy services on AWS.
 We will be creating modules for deploying our application on the AWS EKS cluster.
-- We will be adding modules for EKS, VPC, WAF, Security Group, Kubernetes and Load balancing.
+- We are adding modules for EKS, VPC, WAF, Security Group, Kubernetes and Load balancing.
 Given below is the folder structure for the project.
+- We are using modules for [EKS](https://registry.terraform.io/modules/terraform-aws-modules/eks/aws/latest) and [VPC](https://registry.terraform.io/modules/terraform-aws-modules/vpc/aws/latest) which are provided by terraform.

 ```bash.
 ├── Dockerfile